lloydy-92/FIFA-21/README.md

    - Asses whether certain nationalities produce more young talent than other, and if other nationalities have a greater proportion of older higher rated players.

 ## Key insights (Summary)
-> For full results, visualisations, and detailed discussion, open the Jupyter notebook FIFA 21.ipynb in this repository.
+> For full results, visualisations, and detailed discussion, open the Jupyter notebook FIFA-21.ipynb in this repository.
 - Dropped unneccessary columns, as well as renamed and created new useful columns, using ```pandas```.
 - Visualised player statistic patterns using ```matplotlib``` and ```seaborn```.
 For example:
   - **Scatter plots**: Comparing rating to potential rating.